ntaraujo/ntaraujo/README.md

 ### 🤔 What I'm studying about

-Bro C++, languages structures, how parsers works, lexers, tokens... abstract and concrete syntax trees, these stuff
+Bro C++, languages structures, how parsers work, lexers, tokens... abstract and concrete syntax trees, these stuff

 ### 📫 How to reach me